sleepingkingstudios/cuprum/README.md

     require 'cuprum'

 Commands are the core feature of Cuprum.
-In a nutshell, each Cuprum::Command is a functional object that encapsulates a business logic operation.
+In a nutshell, each `Cuprum::Command` is a functional object that encapsulates a business logic operation.
 A Command provides a consistent interface and tracking of result value and status.
 This minimizes boilerplate and allows for interchangeability between different implementations or strategies for managing your data and processes.

-Each Command implements a `#call` method that wraps your defined business logic and returns an instance of Cuprum::Result.
-The result wraps the returned data (with the `#value` method), any `#errors` generated when running the Command, and the overall status with the `#success?` and `#failure` methods.
+Each Command implements a `#call` method that wraps your defined business logic and returns an instance of `Cuprum::Result`.
+The result has a status (either `:success` or `:failure`), and may have a `#value` and/or an `#errors` object.
 For more details about Cuprum::Result, [see below](#label-Results).

 [Class Documentation](http://www.rubydoc.info/github/sleepingkingstudios/cuprum/master/Cuprum%2FCommand)